 #3.
 Signing up for solar is easy.
 Like, really easy.

 Joining a community solar project through Arcadia takes two minutes, and you don’t even have to get off your couch to do it.
 Here’s what you need to do:

 - Enter your zip code and utility company and create your Arcadia account.
 We’ll make sure that you’re eligible to join community solar (it’s not available everywhere yet, but we’re working with state legislators to change that!).

 - Sync your utility account with Arcadia so we can figure out what your portion of the solar farm should be (remember that it’s based on how much energy you use in a typical month).

-- Pay your regular power bill through us so that we can automatically include your solar credits and your utility charges in one easy statement.
+- Depending on what utility you have, pay your regular power bill through us so that we can automatically include your solar credits and your utility charges in one easy statement.